 A downburst is an area of strong, downward moving air associated with a downdraft of a thunderstorm.
 As the downdraft impacts the ground, the air is forced outwards in all directions while it also curls backward.
 This results in incredible wind damage close to the surface of the ground, as well as horizontal rotation midway up between the ground and the base of the thundercloud.

 Often, downbursts can produce straight-line wind damage over an area as small as 1 mile to as large as 250 miles from the center of the downdraft.

 In fact, a downburst that spans a distance less than 2.5 miles in diameter is considered a microburst.
-Since thunderstorm and heavy shower activity are highly localized events in Trinidad and Tobago, we usually experience mircobursts.
+Since thunderstorms and heavy shower activity are highly localized events in Trinidad and Tobago, we usually experience microbursts.

 There are some similarities between a microburst/downburst and a tornado such as both are parented by severe thunderstorms, they can form rapidly and they both have the potential to produce very high wind speeds, and therefore significant wind damage.
 However, tornado damage tends to be localized and radial versus downburst/microburst winds cause damage along a straight line in one direction.
 (See below) Winds can reach up to 240 KM/H.

-As available, extreme hot air near the surface is channelled up the dust devil, eventually surrounding cooler air will be sucked in.
+As available, extremely hot air near the surface is channeled up the dust devil, eventually surrounding cooler air will be sucked in.
 Once this occurs, the effect is dramatic, and the dust devil dissipates in seconds.

 A dust devil needs: